Surfict/basic-python-docker/README.md

 # Object
-This script is a basic example of a python script using docker and some useful libraries that are useful in most projects like dotenv, logging and typer.
+This is a basic example of a python script using docker and some useful libraries that are useful in most projects like dotenv, logging and typer.

 # Setup
 - Create a .env from the .env-example file